 It is obvious Imodium has led to health complications, but these users were taking way, way more than the recommended dose.
-These few extreme cases led to massive attention from the media and thousands of articles in an effort to scare the public.
-So much so that anyone who Googled Imodium would be scared into taking precautions; no one would blame a parent for locking up their Imodium supply just as tightly as they would their guns.
+These few extreme cases led to massive attention from the media and thousands of articles to scare the public.
+So much so that anyone who Googled Imodium is frightened into taking precautions; no one blames a parent for locking up their Imodium supply just as tightly as their guns.

 Do not believe everything you read on the internet.
 Sometimes, it is just that, hype.
 However, as discussed above, use moderation with every substance you put into your body.
-Taking too much of any over the counter medication will cause complications.
+Taking too much of any over-the-counter medication is risky.

-Ultimately, Imodium will take the edge off during the first few days of withdrawal.
-It is one of the most effective over the counter medications available for opiate withdrawal, even though this is not its intended purpose.
+Ultimately, Imodium takes the edge off during the first few days of withdrawal.
+It is one of the most effective over-the-counter medications available for heroin withdrawal, even though this is not its intended purpose.

-Personally, taking 2 times the recommended dose, every few hours, was just enough to curb my symptoms.
-This will be a bit different for everyone, but not to an outrageous degree.
+Personally, taking two times the recommended dose, every few hours, was just enough to curb my symptoms.
+This dose is different for everyone, but not to an outrageous degree.
 If you drink half a bottle of Imodium and still feel like it is not helping, STOP.
 Try another tip on this list before you end up in the hospital.
 Click here for overdose information.

-Imodium will help relieve any diarrhea or nausea you may experience as well.
+Imodium helps to relieve any diarrhea or nausea you may experience as well.
 However, ingesting excessive amounts will have the opposite effect.
 If you are not pooping at all, by day 2 or 3, take a stool softener to avoid discomfort when you are finally able to make a bowel movement.
 You will thank me in a few days.